vitor-alves/Torrentine/README.md

 * **Cross Platform:** Torrentine runs in Windows, Linux and Mac.
 Use any modern web browser to access the web interface

 * **API:** Torrentine can be 100% controlled using it's REST API.
-Interacting with other applications and automate tasks is easy
+Interacting with other applications and automating tasks is easy

 * Encryption, I2P, SOCKS5, DHT, LSD, PEX, uTP, UPNP, NAT-PMP and more